-Pacific Links Foundation (PALS) launched An Giang/Dong Thap Alliance for the Prevention of Trafficking (ADAPT) in 2005 to lead counter-trafficking efforts at the frontiers of Vietnam by providing access to education, shelter and reintegration services, and enabling new economic opportunities.
-ADAPT operates in regions that are most vulnerable to human trafficking, starting in the Mekong Delta in the South at the Vietnam -Cambodia border and expanded to the North at the Vietnam-China border.
+Pacific Links Foundation launched our counter-trafficking initiatives in 2005.
+We lead counter-trafficking efforts at the frontiers of Vietnam by providing access to education, shelter and reintegration services, and enabling new economic opportunities.
+We operate in regions that are most vulnerable to human trafficking, starting in the Mekong Delta in the South at the Vietnam -Cambodia border, expanding to the North at the Vietnam-China border and throughout Vietnam.
 Extreme poverty, high unemployment, and porous borders are some of the factors that contribute to the vulnerability of girls and women being trafficked for labor and sexual exploitation.

 Impact and Vision